 Information about Allocating RAM and Assigning Scratch Disks in Photoshop

-What Size Hard Drive Do I Need for Photo and Video Editing?
+What Size Hard Drive Do I Need for my Photo and Video Editing Setup?

 Photographers, graphic artists, and video editors require a lot of hard drive space.
 We recommend setting up your photo or video computer with at least one fast scratch drive (preferably an SSD), a system drive (preferably an SSD), and at least one large hard drive with ample room for photos and videos.
 We also recommend some sort of backup service, such as Carbonite.
 You can also set your storage hard drives up with RAID, striped for quickness.